flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 ## Finding tasks

-The best place to look for possible things where you could contribute is the A32NX GitHub repository's [Issues List](https://github.com/flybywiresim/a32nx/issues){target=new}.
+The best place to look for possible things where you could contribute is the FBW Aircraft GitHub repository's [Issues List](https://github.com/flybywiresim/aircraft/issues){target=new}.
 There you can find open bug reports or feature requests from users or other developers.

 ## Issues